 \* for Tobii data only, \*\* for text reading experiments only

 In this tutorial we demonstrate the pipeline of analysis functions within *eyetools*.
-The package has been designed to be simple to use by someone with basic knowledge of data handling and analysis in R. This tutorial is separated into X distinct sections. \[this next will need to be updated once the ms is complete\] In the first section, we briefly describe the basic methodology of collecting eye data in general, and in regard to the specific dataset we use to illustrate all the functionality of the *eyetools* package.
+The package has been designed to be simple-to-use by someone with basic knowledge of data handling and analysis in R. This tutorial is separated into X distinct sections. \[this next will need to be updated once the ms is complete\] In the first section, we briefly describe the basic methodology of collecting eye data in general, and in regard to the specific dataset we use to illustrate all the functionality of the *eyetools* package.
 The second section covers the process for getting data from an eye tracker into an *eyetools*-friendly format.
 The third section introduces the foundational functions of the *eyetools* package, from repairing and smoothing eye data, to calculating fixations and saccades, and detecting time spent in Areas of Interest (AOIs).
 The fourth section takes the processed data, and applies basic analysis techniques commonplace in eye data research.
 In the fifth and final section, we reflect on the benefits of the *eyetools* package, including contributions to open science practices, reproducibility, and providing clarity to eye data analysis.

 ## Installing eyetools